adrianhuber17/fitness-app/ReadMe.md

 ## Uploading a new activity

 The `+Upload Ride` button will open a form for a user to upload a new activity.
 Upload a .gpx (GPS exchange format) file from the user's local drive, add an activity caption and upload the activity.
 The file is sent to the back-end for parsing and storing in the database.
-After the file is parsed and stored, it is returned to the front-end to be rendered on a map displaying the latest activity and associated data such as total elevetaion gain, total distance, and total time.
-The map component is rendered without refreshing the entire page.
+After the file is parsed and stored, it is returned to the front-end to be rendered on a map displaying the latest activity and associated data such as total elevetaion gain, total distance, total time as well as a plot with the elevation provile throughout the activity.
+This user's latest ride component is rendered without refreshing the entire page.

 ![](/ReadME/upload-latest-ride.gif)